mattpopovich/mattpopovich.com/_posts/2026-03-17-iphones-built-in-auto-clicker-full-guide.md

 ### Exiting Recipes While They Are Running

-Voice control: You can lock the screen, tap the screen, say "reboot device"
+<u>Voice control</u>: Saying "turn off voice control" will exit **after** the current recipe finishes.
+Until then, you can lock the screen, tap the screen to interact with it, or even say "reboot device" if you are in a major pickle.

-Switch control: Impossible to stop once started.
+<u>Switch control</u>: Impossible to stop once started.
 Tapping the screen will only make it worse by repeating the recipe.
 My advice is to triple click your home/power button, then lock the screen and wait it out.

 ### Recipes are "designed to be temporary"
 > "[You can also assign recipes—a set of temporary, specialized actions—to your switches.](https://support.apple.com/guide/iphone/set-up-and-turn-on-switch-control-iph400b2f114/ios)"